 Griffins, the unique mythological creatures with the head of an eagle and the body of a lion, were often mentioned in ancient Greek plays.

-Also known as Gryps, Grypes, Gryphoi — γρύψ (singular) in ancient Greek — they symbolized strength and bravery.
+Also known as Gryps, Grypes, Gryphoi (from the singular form, γρύψ) in ancient Greek, they symbolized strength and bravery.

-The tribe of griffins that dwelled in the Rhipaean mountains guarding the gold had an enemy: Their one-eyed neighbors, the Arimaspains, who battled them for these riches.
+The tribe of griffins that dwelled in the Rhipaean mountains guarding the gold had an enemy, namely their one-eyed neighbors, the Arimaspains, who battled them for these riches.

-Decorative griffins were popular in ancient Greek art and later in medieval bestiaries and heraldry.
+Decorative griffins were popular in ancient Greek art and later on in medieval bestiaries and heraldry.

 Origins of the creature